chaos-mesh/website/versioned_docs/version-2.1.1/simulate-jvm-application-chaos-in-physical-nodes.md

 Attack jvm successfully, uid: 26a45ae2-d395-46f5-a126-2b2c6c85ae9d
 ```

-### Simulate the scenario of triggering garbage collection using command-line mode
+### Trigger garbage collection using command-line mode

-#### Commands for simulating the scenario of triggering garbage collection
+#### Commands for triggering garbage collection

-To see the configuration items supported by the scenario of triggering garbage collection, run the following command:
+To see the usage and configuration items of the command that triggers garbage collection, run the following command:

 ```bash
 chaosd attack jvm gc --help